mnindrazaka/mnindrazaka/content/react-hooks-flow.md

 #### 5. Browser Paint Screen

-After running layout effect, the browser will paint the changes that we made to the screen
+After running the layout effect, the browser will paint the changes that we made to the screen

 #### 6. Cleanup Effect

-At update phase, before we run effect, we have to cleanup effect by running the function that we returned at `useEffect`
+At the update phase, before we run effect, we have to clean up the effect by running the function that we returned at `useEffect`

 #### 7. Run Effect

-Screen is changed, now is the time to run function that we write in `useEffect`
+The screen is changed, now is the time to run the function that we write in `useEffect`

 ### Unmount Phase

-Unmount phase happen when component is removed from DOM.
-Here is whats happen
+Unmount phase happens when a component is removed from DOM.
+Here is what happens

 #### 1. Cleanup Layout Effect

-Before component removed, React will run cleanup layout effect by running the returned function inside `useLayoutEffect`
+Before the component removed, React will run the cleanup layout effect by running the returned function inside `useLayoutEffect`

 #### 2. Cleanup Effect

-After running layout effect, React will run cleanup effect by running the returned function inside `useEffect`
+After running the layout effect, React will run the cleanup effect by running the returned function inside `useEffect`